Excellency: India

 His/Her Excellency, a custom dating from the ancient times wherein the Samrāt and Sāmrājñi (सम्राट, साम्राज्ञी/Emperor, Empress), Generals, Kings, Ambassadors were addressed.
 A classic example is addressing Devvrat (Bhishma) as महामहिम भीष्म (His/Your Excellency Bhishma) in Mahabharat.

 However the Constitution makers approved will discontinue "ancient era" styles of Mahāmahim.
 The same release states that in English (which is the other language in which subsidiary official communications are released in the Central Government of India in its capacity of Sahāyak Rājabhāśhā: Subsidiary Officiating language) the style Honourable shall replace the erstwhile His/Her/Your Excellency.
 The newer style will be Honourable.

 The corresponding changes in releases from the President's Secretariat shall be from Mahāmahim to Rāshtrapatiji.
 The release also talks about the styles of other dignitaries, like governors.
 "Hon'ble" will be used before the titles "president" and "governor", while the traditional honorifics Shri or Smt.
 (Shrimati) should precede the name.

 However, "Excellency" will continue to be used, only for interaction of leaders with foreign dignitaries and foreign dignitaries with Indian leaders as is customary international practice.

 Ireland

 The president of Ireland is addressed as Your Excellency or in the Irish language, a Shoilse (literally, "brightness (voc)".
 Alternatively, one may address the president simply as President or in the Irish language a Uachtaráin.

 Italy

-The president of Italy and the prime minister of Italy (officially called President of the Council of Ministers) are addressed as “His/Her Excellency” in international diplomacy.
-Furthermore, the terms “president” and “premier” are used as well.
+The president of Italy and the prime minister of Italy (officially called President of the Council of Ministers) are referred to as "His/Her Excellency" in international diplomacy.
+Furthermore, the terms "president" and "premier" are used as well.
 This latter is an informal and common address for the prime minister of Italy.
-For both institutional charges, the term “president” is usually exploited in formal and informal situations.
+For both institutional charges, the term "president" is usually exploited in formal and informal situations.